srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 //...
 ```

-Why does that happen?
+How does that make sense?
 Extension methods use static dispatch, so they can't be overridden.
 By adding `dynamic` to their declaration we force them to use message dispatch which allows overriding.

 References